Twin Cities and Western Railroad

 The Twin Cities and Western Railroad is a railroad operating in the U.S. state of Minnesota which started operations on July 27, 1991.
 Trackage includes the former Soo Line Railroad "Ortonville Line", originally built as the first part of the Pacific extension of the Milwaukee Road.
 This main line extends from Hopkins, Minnesota (a Western suburb of the Twin Cities), to Appleton, Minnesota.
 The line was originally built between Hopkins and Cologne, Minnesota, in 1876 by Hastings and Dakota Railroad.
 In 1913, the Milwaukee Road rerouted it, reducing the curves.
 The line was eventually extended to the Pacific.

 As of 1991, the TCWR also has trackage rights over the BNSF Railway and the CPKC Railway.
-In 2012, the TCWR purchased the Sisseton Milbank Railroad and it now operates as a subsidiary of the Twin Cities and Western Railway.
+In 2012, the TCWR purchased the Sisseton Milbank Railroad (reporting mark SMRR) and it now operates as a subsidiary of the Twin Cities and Western Railway.

-The company is also affiliated with the Red River Valley and Western Railroad in North Dakota, and the Minnesota Prairie Line, which has a junction with the Twin Cities and Western in Norwood Young America, Minnesota.
+The company is also affiliated with the Red River Valley and Western Railroad(reporting mark RRVW) in North Dakota, and the Minnesota Prairie Line(reporting mark MPLI), which has a junction with the Twin Cities and Western in Norwood Young America, Minnesota.